kasramp/Eris/README.md

 - [IP API](http://ip-api.com/)

 The technology stack solely consists of Spring Boot framework.
-The live version of the API service is hosted on [Red Hat OpenShift](https://www.openshift.com/).
+The live version of the API service is hosted on [Heroku](https://www.heroku.com/).
 The service can be hosted in any platform that supports Spring Boot.

 Feel free to fork the project and create your own private API instance.